-- 2.1 Normally, each undergraduate course in the Faculty carries a weighting of three (3) credits. - 2.2 Courses taught over an academic year (i.e.year-long or across Semesters 1 and 2) normally carry a weighting of six (6) credits.
-Students must register for the course in both Semesters. - 2.3 In the case of substitution for a 6-credit course, the alternative is either another 6-credit course or two 3-credit courses.
+- 2.1 Normally, each undergraduate course in the Faculty carries a weighting of three (3) credits. - 2.2 Courses taught over an academic year (i.e. year-long or across Semesters 1 and 2) normally carry a weighting of six (6) credits.
+Students must register for the course in both semesters. - 2.3 In the case of substitution for a 6-credit course, the alternative is either another 6-credit course or two 3-credit courses. - 2.4 Credit hours earned in courses taken on a Pass/Fail basis are not included in calculating GPA. - 2.5 Credits hours earned from another institution at the time of admission to the UWI are not used in the computation of GPA.